Leo-Henrique/leo-animate.js/docs/React-examples.md

 ## Usage in the main component

-As leo-animate.js uses *element selection through `document`*, you need to use React`s `useEffect` hook in the component you want to use animations.
+As leo-animate.js uses *element selection through the `document`*, you need to use React `useEffect` hook on the component you want to use the animations.

 This component will usually be your main component (usually named `App`):